Crisis planning to prevent or successfully manage a crisis

 A crisis plan is a valuable asset, and the exercise to develop and produce one, gives you the opportunity to address the robustness of your current processes and procedures.

 They have 1,200 employees and work with over 2,500 airports in more than 175 countries, from the busiest and largest including Atlanta, Beijing, Dubai, Heathrow, Charles De Gaulle, Frankfurt, Istanbul, New Delhi and Changi, to the fast-growing airports across Asia and Africa.

-The crisis media planning sessions were invaluable and have definitely made us feel more prepared and reassured, giving our team the skills and confidence to manage any possible interviews.
+The crisis media planning sessions were invaluable, and have definitely made us feel more prepared and reassured.
+This has given our team the skills and confidence to manage any possible interviews.